 The State of California will continue to face budget challenges due to the dependency related to the national and state economic recovery.
 The uncertainties are not as prominent as prior years but remain a presence as to the ability to fund community colleges.
 Examples of these uncertainties include annual deficit factors, limited or unfunded growth funding, and small cost of living adjustments (COLA), along with the projected uncertain but eventual economic downturn after record breaking consecutive years of economic growth.
-Cost of living adjustments (COLA) are forecasted in the range of 2.57%, 2.67%, and 3.42 percent for the next three fiscal years.
+Cost of living adjustments (COLA) are forecasted in the range of 3.46%, 2.86%, and 2.92 percent for the next three fiscal years beginning in 2020-21.

 Proposition 30, The Schools and Local Public Safety Protection Act of 2012 passed in November 2012.
 This proposition temporarily raised the sales and use tax by .25 percent for four years which has now sunset.
 Proposition 30 also raised the income tax rate for high income earners (\$250,000 for individuals and \$500,000 for couples) for seven years to provide continuing funding for local school districts and community colleges.
 The Education Protection Account (EPA) is created in the State General Fund to receive and disburse these temporary tax revenues.
 The funds received from the EPA prohibit the use of these funds for administrative salaries and benefits or any other administrative costs.
 Feather River Community College District used these funds for direct instructional related expenditures.
-The total amount of funds to be received from the State EPA for the fiscal year 2017-18 is currently \$1,895,760.
+The total amount of funds to be received from the State EPA for the fiscal year 2018-19 is currently \$1,571,285.